Rise to Success: Career Highlights of Rick Carlisle

 June 24, 2021: Hired as Head Coach of Indiana Pacers

-On June 24, 2021, Rick Carlisle was hired as the head coach of the Indiana Pacers, marking his third stint with the franchise and second as head coach.
+On June 24, 2021, Rick Carlisle was hired as the head coach of the Indiana Pacers, returning to the franchise for a third stint and his second as head coach.

 On October 26, 2023, Rick Carlisle agreed to a multiyear contract extension with the Indiana Pacers, extending beyond the 2024–25 season.